What are the symptoms of endometriosis?

 Symptoms can vary from person to person depending on where the endometriosis is located.
 Pain levels are not associated with the extent of the disease i.e. severe pain does not necessarily mean severe disease and vice versa.
 Women may have severe pain with mild endometriosis, or advanced endometriosis with little or no pain.

 If left untreated, endometriosis can become worse over time.
 Many women may think painful periods are normal, which is not the case.
 Some women suffer so much pain that they cannot function normally for a few days every month.
-If the pain is affecting your daily activities than you should visit your GP in the first instance.
+If the pain is affecting your daily activities then you should visit your GP in the first instance.

 Why does endometriosis cause pain?